CtrlK

 Conciseness

-The skill is fairly long (~300 lines) and includes some patterns that could be more concise (e.g., the modal management and form logic patterns are somewhat verbose), but most content is project-specific conventions and concrete examples that earn their place.
+The skill is fairly long (~300 lines) and includes some patterns that could be more concise (e.g., the before/after examples are thorough but verbose).
+However, most content is project-specific conventions and patterns that Claude wouldn't inherently know, so the verbosity is partially justified.
 Some sections like 'Common Mistakes to Avoid' add value but could be tighter.

 2 / 3